MHaurel/mhaurel/README.md

 > EDUCATION 🧑🏻‍🏫

-- I'm heading towards a Cognitive Sciences MSc. specialized in Cognitive Engineering, Interaction and Artificial Intelligence
+- MSc.
+Cognitive Sciences specialized in Cognitive Engineering, Interaction and Artificial Intelligence        [2022-2024]
+- BSc.
+Mathematics and Computer Science applied to Human and Social Sciences specialized in Cognitive Sciences [2020-2022]

+> TARGET 🎯
 - My real aim is to work on applied AI in the fields of medecine, neuroscience, etc.

 > HOBBIES & INTERESTS 🌌